Brown Spots - Age Spots

-Age spots, also known as liver spots and solar lentigines, are flat tan, brown or black spots.
+Brown Spots – Age Spots, also known as liver spots and solar lentigines, are flat tan, brown or black spots.
 They widely vary in size and usually appear on the face, hands, shoulders and arms, which are areas of the skin that are most exposed to the sun.
-Age spots are very common in adults over the age 50, however, younger people can get them too, especially if they spend a lot of time in the sun without sunscreen.
+Spots are very common in adults over the age 50, however, younger people can get them too, especially if they spend a lot of time in the sun without sunscreen.

 Are age spots harmful?

-True age spots are harmless and don’t require treatment.
-For cosmetic purposes, age spots can be lightened with skin-bleaching products or removed.
+True spots are harmless and don’t require treatment.
+For cosmetic purposes, these spots can be lightened with skin-bleaching products or removed.
 However, preventing age spots by avoiding the sun and using a broad-spectrum sunscreen everyday may be the easiest way to maintain your skin’s youthful appearance.

-What you need to know about brown spots and age spots?
+What you need to know about brown spots?

-Age spots occur when the top surface layer of skin expands with more pigment and develops what can look like a large freckle.
+Age spots or liver spots occur when the top surface layer of skin expands with more pigment and develops what can look like a large freckle.
 One may appear by itself, or a few may be clustered together.

 - Avoid excessive sun exposure.

-- Have age spots evaluated by one of our providers.
+- Have spots evaluated by one of our providers.

 What treatment is available?